 - If it’s worth waiting for until Black Friday, then whatever it is can also wait until January when life is a little less festively bonkers and you have a little more time to make those all important decisions.

-- I don’t like crowds and I don’t like queues so it would need to be bargain of the decade, never mind year or day, to get me anywhere near a shopping centre today.
+- I don’t like crowds and I don’t like queues so it would need to be bargain of the decade, never mind year or day, to get me anywhere near a shopping centre during Black Friday season.

 Of course if you spend regardless of what time of year or month it is, have lots of time to plan and research, don’t mind taking a chance on returns policies, like to think you’re saving when you’re not, can’t wait for the purchase and don’t mind braving the crowds or queues, then a very Happy Black Friday Season to you all x